 The tools used require an orchestration for each environment for which they have been employed.
 Furthermore, while similar, the differences in each are enough to prevent simple coordination through generic scripts or homebrewed solutions.
 Having a way to culminate the management of cloud and multi-cloud into one view provides the means necessary to have greater control over your application landscape.

-Services are available to help contain the various tooling and inventory used for automated lifecycle management.
+Services are available to help contain the various tooling and inventory used for the lifecycle management of the cloud.
 What’s more is being able to do so from a centralized location.
 This way of tightly integrating with current and future CM tools is where services like Cloudify excel.

 Cloudify is considered the “Orchestrator of Orchestrators.”
 Considering the amount of activity going on behind the scenes, there are a lot of complications that are better left to the platform designed to manage it all.
-It’s not enough to point out how Cloudify’s platform helps teams extend powerful lifecycle management.
+It’s not enough to point out how Cloudify’s cloud lifecycle management platform helps teams thrive.
 The ability to be implemented in most any cloud or hybrid cloud environment is just the start.

 An orchestrator that is future-ready allows for additional innovation as it becomes a standard.
 By integrating all aspects of cloud infrastructure and configuration, the end-to-end (E2E) orchestration of Cloudify allows projects to succeed with leaner costs and exceed expectations on stability and scalability.
 All of these aspects that typically fall on operations and DevOps are easily handled by the Cloudify Platform.